Vishvamitra/AcerSwift1/scripts/README.md

 - `screenshot`

-A simple script for taking screenshots using `scrot`, moving them to a specific folder and naming them with a specific pattern.
+A simple script for taking screenshots using `maim`, moving them to a specific folder and naming them with a specific pattern.